semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Sort and filter the output of your tests however you see fit.
 - Search through big test suits to find what you're looking for.

-To learn more on how to configure test summary, check our [docummentation page](https://docs.semaphoreci.com/essentials/test-summary/).
+To learn more about how to configure the Test Summary feature, check our [docummentation](https://docs.semaphoreci.com/essentials/test-summary/).

 **(New) Parameterized promotions (beta)**
 With parameterized promotions, you can re-use a single promotion pipeline and use environment variables to achieve different results based on the variable values.